4ian/GDevelop/.github/ISSUE_TEMPLATE/--bug-report.md

 ## Describe the bug
 A clear and concise description of what the bug is.

-Please double check that the bug is not already reported in the issue list.
+Please double check that the bug is not already reported in the issues list.

 ## To Reproduce
 Steps to reproduce the behavior: